 In many cases this is normal, healthy business practice: “I will deliver this service, depending on you agreeing to pay me XYZ amount.”
 Or “I will pay you ABC bonus, depending on the quality of your service.”

 But in other situations, making our own actions dependent on the behaviour of others can prevent us from achieving our most important goals.

 In June 2014, for example, Tesla Motors realised that the royalties and licensing fees it was charging for its batteries were holding the company back from achieving its strategic goals.

 “Tesla Motors was created to accelerate the advent of sustainable transport.
 If we clear a path to the creation of compelling electric vehicles, but then lay intellectual property landmines behind us to inhibit others, we are acting in a manner contrary to that goal.”

-In a time of churning the old rules break down.
-Now we face a choice: either to continue to apply the old dependencies or to “Do it anyway” and become the people and leaders we truly could be.
+In this time of churning the old rules are breaking down.
+We have a choice: either to continue to apply the old dependencies or to “Do it anyway” and become the people, leaders, and businesses we most want to become.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.